 Mass Effect entries by: Leandro Augusto Borges Lima is a PhD candidate at King’s College London, department of Culture, Media and Creative Industries.
 My research explores the uses of videogame as a medium for political conversation, focusing on matters of gender and sexuality, through a case study of the game Mass Effect.

 Divine Divinity entries by: Sawyer Kemp is a doctoral candidate at the University of California, Davis studying contemporary performance, accessibility, and digital gaming.
 They are currently collaborating with the UC Davis ModLab on the motion-capture performance game Play The Knave, a Shakespeare video game with installations at multiple theater sites in the US & Canada.

-BioShock entries by: Cody Mejeur is a PhD student in English at Michigan State University, where he studies narrative theory and video game narrative in particular.
+BioShock entries by: Cody Mejeur recieved their PhD student in English from Michigan State University, where they studied narrative theory and video game narrative in particular.
 They are now a faculty member at SUNY-University at Buffalo.
 You can find more information about their work here: http://cmejeur.org/.

 Simon the Sorcerer 2 entry by: Benjamin Sipes is a third year Animal Biology major with a double minor in Sociology and Psychology at the University of California, Davis.
 His interests span from the biological, through the neurological, and into the networks of the social world.
 His current projects are on intranasal oxytocin in Titi monkeys and an analysis of JRPG strategy and complexity.

 A Closed World entry by: Todd Harper is a professor in the program in Simulation and Digital Entertainment at the University of Baltimore.
 His research focuses on queer and gender issues in games, particularly representation, as well as e-sports and competitive gaming.
 Website: http://www.chaoticblue.com